sjklick/Distribution-Centre/README.md

 Summary
 -------

 This is a simplified simulation of an automated distribution centre.
 An SQL database (MariaDB) maintains a list of products, locations in the warehouse, order-queue, and products in shipping/stock/receiving.
 A C++ program simulates a series of automated order pickers that handle incoming stock in receiving, and move items from stock to shipping to satisfy the current order.
 A web interface is provided for viewing the warehouse.
 An API will be provided to allow anyone to create a front-end to interact with the warehouse and place fictitious orders.

 Todo
 ----
 - Expand API to allow pages of products to be selected
 - Make API use pretty URLs
-- API should include options for whether emails should be sent or not on order start/finish
 - Finalize available products and descriptions
-- Warehouse needs to send email on order submission/completion
 - Host live demo

 Contact